Marriage, Motherhood, and the Questions Facing a Generation

-In October 2018 on election day, I went to observe the elections in my area and met one of the official security persons who was meant to keep order.
-He got attached to me and asked me to be his girlfriend with a wife at home.
-I asked him if he looked at me very well?
+In October 2018, on election day, I went to observe the elections in my area and met one of the security officials assigned to keep order.
+He became attached to me and asked me to be his girlfriend, even though he had a wife at home.
+I asked him whether he had really looked at me carefully.
 “Why would I, a married woman, agree to go out with a married man?”
-He said that the ring meant nothing, and one cannot be bound to only one person.
-I then told him “I understand that marriage is between a man and a woman who have committed themselves to each other for better or worse.
-My husband and I never keep secrets from each other, and as a matter of fact, this conversation is going to go straight to him in the next few minutes.
-If you want me to be your girlfriend, you will need to go through him first which in any case, I would not agree to go out with you.”
-He looked at me and asked me what I would say to my husband, and I said “I would let my husband know that there’s a certain man at the polling station who wants to have Mrs. Astic as his girlfriend.”
-He said I wouldn’t dare, and I took out my phone and began to dial Mr. Astic’s number.
-I didn’t call Mr. Astic, immediately, but I did later when I needed to update him on what was going on at the polling station.
-When Mr. Astic arrived at the polling station later with his team of observers, I introduced him to the man, and he felt awkward because he knew I had told my husband about him.
+He said that the ring meant nothing and that one cannot be bound to only one person.
+I responded, “I understand marriage to be a commitment between a man and a woman who have pledged themselves to each other for better or for worse.
+My husband and I keep no secrets from each other, and as a matter of fact, this conversation is going straight to him in the next few minutes.
+If you want me to be your girlfriend, you will need to go through him first—which, in any case, I would never agree to.”
+He looked at me and asked what I would say to my husband, and I replied, “I would tell my husband that there is a certain man at the polling station who wants Mrs. Astic to be his girlfriend.”
+He said I would not dare, so I took out my phone and began to dial my husband’s number.
+I did not call immediately, but I did later when I needed to update him on what was happening at the polling station.
+When my husband arrived later with his team of observers, I introduced him to the man, who immediately felt awkward because he knew I had told my husband about him.

-Just three weeks ago, I went for my maternity visit.
-On my way back, I saw a young girl not older than 14 years ago coming down a hill.
-She stopped to take a breath, and I saw her protruding stomach and a sharp pain went through my heart.
-‘What was she thinking at this age?’
-She stared straight at me while I drove by.
-‘Why do the married ones have to compete with children to have children?’ was another thought that went through my mind.
-My heart broke for this young girl and all the other ones whom I have heard reports of up in the north west region of Cameroon.
-They are just children and have forgone their education for maybe a ‘one-night-stand’ lured by what????
+Just three weeks ago, I went for a maternity visit.
+On my way back, I saw a young girl, no older than 14, coming down a hill.
+She stopped to catch her breath, and when I saw her protruding stomach, a sharp pain went through my heart.
+How had someone so young already come to carry such a burden?
+She stared straight at me as I drove by.
+Another thought crossed my mind: How have we reached a point where girls who are still children are stepping into motherhood so soon?
+My heart broke for this young girl and for all the others I have heard reports about in the North-West Region of Cameroon.
+They are still children, yet many have already had their education interrupted and their futures altered in ways they may not yet fully understand.

 HOW DOES FAITH LOOK LIKE?